k1kolev/info/features/ui-ux-features/tiles.md

 This enables your business to save time and speed up progress by staying focused on what is currently important and avoiding distractions.

+## Tiles are a powerful ally in your everyday business

 @@name's Tiles app natively embraces user-friendliness.
 Your teams can create as many tiles of the same table of records as desired, varying only in the defined combination of filters.

+Widget

 > [!TIP]